typeable/mock-server-client/README.md

 Haskell source code.
 You will see that the code was changed, because as mentioned earlier the original code was slightly modified, so watch your commits.

-## How the to update the package to the new version of the `mock-server`?
+## How to update the package to the new version of the `mock-server` spec?

-* Commit all changes
+* Commit or discard all changes
 * `git checkout update-openapi-spec`
 * Replace the `codegen/mock-server-openapi.yaml` with a newer version
 * `git commit -m "updated mock-server-openapi.yaml to version $NEWVERSION"`